-(a) (I) A program establishing the accreditation requirements for physicians providing primary care to patients who have, as a result of their injury, been unable to return to work for more than three working days, referred to in this section as "time-loss injuries", which program shall be voluntary except in the case of chiropractors, for whom it shall be mandatory, and which shall be known as level I accreditation; and providing primary care need not be level II accredited to determine that no permanent medical impairment has resulted from the injury.
-Specialists who do not render primary care to injured workers and who do not perform impairment evaluations do not require accreditation.
+(a) (I) A program establishing the accreditation requirements for physicians providing primary care to patients who have, as a result of their injury, been unable to return to work for more than three working days, referred to in this section as "time-loss injuries", which program shall be voluntary except in the case of chiropractors, for whom it shall be mandatory, and which shall be known as level I accreditation; and do not render primary care to injured workers and who do not perform impairment evaluations do not require accreditation.
 The facility where a physician provides such services cannot be accredited.